JacobKaczmarek/JacobKaczmarek/README.md

 🎓 Master of Science in Information Technology with a Specialization in Machine Learning

-💻 Former frontend developer, now navigating the world of machine learning
+💻 Frontend developer interested in the world of machine learning

 🤖 Passionate about the convergence of data and code to unlock new possibilities

 🌐 Exploring the practical applications of AI in the digital realm

-📊 Transitioning from crafting user interfaces to building intelligent models

 🔍 Seeking elegant solutions to real-world challenges, whether through design or algorithms

-📚 A perpetual student, bridging the gap between web development and AI

 🌟 Committed to enhancing efficiency and understanding through technology